paulmarrington/lispz/README.md

 [Documentation](doc/index.md)

+**Executive Summary**: Lispz supports functional programming for developing single-page-applications for the browser.
+It does this with modules, RIOT components, Bootstrap visuals, message passing and numerous other features to make SPA development easier.

 **Lispz encourages a functional programming style** and data immutability in lisp-like syntax for running in the browser.
 It compiles to JavaScript, so can easily make use of all the JavaScript libraries and packages.

 Lisp (without the z) is a functional language with a long pedigree.
 Only FORTRAN is an older living language.
 Traditionally it did not address data immutability, although Clojure (a relatively recent arrival) does.